zentyal/zentyal/docs/en/user/mailfilter.rst

 .. image:: images/mailfilter/07-filter-smtp.png

+..
+FIXME: Update the shot with new composite names

 Enabled:
   Check to enable the SMTP mail filter.
 Antivirus enabled:
   Check to make the filter look for viruses.
 Antispam enabled:
   Check to make the filter look for spam.
-Service port:
+Service's port:
   Port to be used by the SMTP filter.
-Notify about problematic email that is not spam:
+Notify of non-spam problematic messages:
   We can send notifications to a mailbox when problematic (but not spam) emails are received, e.g., emails infected by virus.

-From :menuselection:`SMTP filter policies`, it is possible to configure what the filter must do with any kind of email.
+From :menuselection:`Mail filter --> Filter Policies`, it is possible to configure what the filter must do with any kind of email.

 .. image:: images/mailfilter/08-filter-smtp-policies.png

+..
+FIXME: Update the shot with new composite names

 For each kind of email problem, you can perform the following actions: